Zhaotong

 Zhaotong (昭通) is a prefecture-level city located in the northeast corner of Yunnan province, China, bordering the provinces of Guizhou to the south and southeast and Sichuan to the northeast, north, and west.
+By the end of 2024, the resident population of the city was 4.804 million.

 History

 Zhaotong has historic and cultural links to the Shu (Sichuan Basin) region.
 Yi people consider Zhaotong to be their homeland (called Zizipuwu).
 Zhaotong was part of Zhuti County (朱提縣) from the Han to Tang dynasties.
 Zhaotong belonged to the Nanzhao then Dali Kingdom until the Mongols destroyed the latter in the 13th century.
 During the Yuan Dynasty, it became the Wumeng Commandery (乌蒙路), during which time many Hui Muslims settled in the area.
 During the Qing dynasty, local tusi chieftains were removed, and the region was renamed Zhaotong Prefecture.